Lentil Crackers Recipe (Gluten-Free & Vegan)

 Instructions

-• Puree cooked lentils until smooth.
+• Puree the cooked lentils in a food processor until smooth.

 Notes